 A loss relief claim made in a company tax return may be amended at any time up to 12 months from the statutory filing date or, if the claim is within the rules in TMA70/SCH1A within 12 months of making the claim.

 For guidance on late claims see CTM04590.

+Previous page

+Next page